Cosmological analysis of the DESI DR1 Lyman alpha 1D power spectrum: Compressed parameters

 As shown, matching the small-scale curvature further reduces the residuals.

-In \cref{fig:scaling_mnu}, we repeat the same exercise as before but for variations in the sum of neutrino masses at fixed physical baryon and matter densities.
+In \cref{fig:scaling_mnu}, we repeat the same exercise as before but for variations in the sum of neutrino masses at fixed physical matter density.
 As expected, increasing the sum of neutrino masses decreases the value of the linear power spectrum on small scales.
-However, rescaling the cosmologies to match the value of the compressed parameters reduces the residuals significantly more than for the variations in the Hubble parameter.
-The residual for the linear \pone only approaches 0.7\% for the most extreme case of $\sum m_\nu=0.3$ eV, corresponding to the cosmology adopted in one of the alternative analyses considered in \cref{sec:results_robust_cosmo}, which explains the small shift observed in the posterior for this variation.
+However, rescaling the cosmologies to match the value of the compressed parameters reduces these differences significantly.
+The residual for the linear \pone approaches 0.7\% for the most extreme case of $\sum m_\nu=0.3$ eV, corresponding to the cosmology adopted in one of the alternative analyses considered in \cref{sec:results_robust_cosmo}, which explains the small shift observed in the posterior for this variation.

-In \cref{fig:scaling_omh2}, we perform a similar exercise for up to $3\,\sigma$ variations in the physical cold dark matter density around its value for the fiducial cosmology at fixed value of the Hubble parameter.
-As shown, the variations in the linear power spectrum are stronger than when varying the Hubble parameter or the sum of neutrino masses.
+In \cref{fig:scaling_omh2}, we perform a similar exercise for up to $10\,\sigma$ variations in the physical cold dark matter density around \Planck constraints at fixed value of the Hubble parameter.
+As shown, the variations in the linear power spectrum are stronger for the most extreme cases than when varying the Hubble parameter or the sum of neutrino masses.
 Applying the rescaling of the small-scale amplitude and slope reduces the residual for the linear \pone by more than an order of magnitude.
-However, the residual for the extreme positive and negative cases are above 1\%, where these cosmologies correspond to two of the ones assumed in \cref{sec:results_robust_cosmo}.
-This result explains the modest shifts in the compressed parameters obtained for these variations.
+However, the residual for the extreme positive and negative cases are above 1\%.
 As we can see in the bottom panels, further rescaling the small-scale curvature significantly reduces the residuals.
 However, we do not include $\alpha_\star$ in our analysis because the \lacempg emulator was trained on a suite of hydrodynamical simulations in which only $A_\mathrm{s}$ and $n_\mathrm{s}$ were varied (see \cref{sec:data_sim}), and thus the value of $\alpha_\star$ is the same for all the simulations in the training set.